Link coppied!

 A nationally competitive program that provides funds on an annual basis for planning and projects to reduce or eliminate the risk of flood damage to buildings that are insured under the National Flood Insurance Program (NFIP), principally prioritizing Severe Repetitive Loss and Repetitive Loss Structures.

-FMA Swift Current (SC)
+FMA Swift Current (SC) Initiative

-Initiative Offers post-disaster funding exclusively for individual flood mitigation projects to reduce future flood risks for NFIP-insured structures.
+Delivers post-disaster funding exclusively for individual flood mitigation projects to reduce future flood risks for NFIP-insured structures.
 Approved projects may involve property acquisitions, building elevations, dry floodproofing, retrofitting, mitigation reconstruction, and project scoping.
 The program features a 36-month performance period with deadlines varying by state.

 Pre-Disaster Mitigation (PDM)